tojoshan/vue-after-free/README.md

 CVE-2018-4441 was shortly applied but due to instability and bad success rate it was dropped.
 CVE-2017-7117 is used for the userland, and has been chained with Lapse and Poopsploit(Netctrl) kernel exploits on respective firmwares marked below.

+> [!IMPORTANT]
+> Netctrl stability is low due to high memory usage by the exploit compared to the available memory in Vue.

 ## Vulnerability Scope
 KEX= Kernel Exploit